MutaiAllan/Advanced-Programming-Assignments/README.md

 You will create a class called BaseTransaction that implements the TransactionInterface .
 The class should have the same fields implemented in the abstract BaseTransaction class.
 Be careful to implement all the abstract methods defined in the interface.
-Implement the following methods:
+Implement the following methods:<br>
 – getAmount(): double - // Method to get the transaction amount<br>
 – getDate(): Calendar - // Method to get the transaction date<br>
-– getTransactionID(): String - // Method to get a unique identifier for the transaction
+– getTransactionID(): String - // Method to get a unique identifier for the transaction<br>
-Implement common Transaction methods:
+Implement common Transaction methods:<br>
-– printTransactionDetails(): void – A method to print out details of the transaction.
+– printTransactionDetails(): void – A method to print out details of the transaction.<br>
 – apply(BankAccount ba): void – A method that applies this transaction on a Bank account object passed as a parameter.
-Ensure the implementation of this apply() method in the BaseTransaction class differs substantially from the implementations in both the DepositTransaction and the WithdrawalTransaction classes.
+Ensure the implementation of this apply() method in the BaseTransaction class differs substantially from the implementations in both the DepositTransaction and the WithdrawalTransaction classes.<br>
-Implement method overriding in the Derived Classes:
+Implement method overriding in the Derived Classes:<br>
-– Modify the implementations of DepositTransaction and WithdrawalTransaction classes to override the definition of the apply() method inherited from the BaseTransaction class.
+– Modify the implementations of DepositTransaction and WithdrawalTransaction classes to override the definition of the apply() method inherited from the BaseTransaction class.<br>
-– Ensure to implement specifications for all methods defined in the BaseTransaction class
+– Ensure to implement specifications for all methods defined in the BaseTransaction class<br>

-## Question 2 - Differentiate functionality of DepositTransaction
+## Question 2 - Differentiate functionality of DepositTransactionand WithdrawalTransaction
-and WithdrawalTransaction
 For this course, we shall differentiate the behavior of the two subclasses by making one design assumption: that all deposits are irreversible and withdrawals can be reversed.
 Implement the reverse(): boolean method to reverse a WithdrawalTransaction .